apache/skywalking/docs/en/setup/backend/backend-storage.md

 ## ElasticSearch 6
 Active ElasticSearch 6 as storage, set storage provider to **elasticsearch**.

-**Required ElasticSearch 6.3.0 or higher.
+**Required ElasticSearch 6.3.2 or higher, excepted 7.0.0 or higher.
 HTTP RestHighLevelClient is used to connect server.**

 Setting fragment example